passiv/snaptrade-sdks/sdks/csharp/docs/ReferenceDataApi.md

             client.SetConsumerKey(System.Environment.GetEnvironmentVariable("SNAPTRADE_CONSUMER_KEY"));

-            var ticker = "ticker_example";  // Guid | The ticker of the UniversalSymbol to get. var symbolId = "symbolId_example";  // Guid? | OPTIONAL IN PATH Can be used instead of the ticker ; The ID of the UniversalSymbol to get. (optional)
+            var ticker = "ticker_example";  // string | The ticker of the UniversalSymbol to get. var symbolId = "symbolId_example";  // Guid? | OPTIONAL IN PATH Can be used instead of the ticker ; The ID of the UniversalSymbol to get. (optional)

             try